EXPLAINER: How would billionaire income tax work?

 WASHINGTON (AP) — A “Billionaire Minimum Income Tax” is included in President Joe Biden’s fiscal year 2023 budget proposal — part of the administration’s effort to reduce the federal deficit over the next decade and fund new spending.
 The proposal “eliminates the inefficient sheltering of income for decades or generations,” the White House says.

-During a press conference highlighting the budget on Monday, Biden said one-hundredth of 1 percent of Americans would be subject to the tax.
+During a press conference highlighting the budget on Monday, Biden said one-hundredth of 1% of Americans would be subject to the tax.
 “The billionaire minimum tax is fair, and it raises $360 billion that can be used to lower costs for families and cut the deficit,” he said.

 Whether Congress will approve is a major question as the administration outlines its hope to tax the nation’s highest earners.